mbucataru/WhoToStart/README.md

 # WhoToStart

-A fantasy football start/sit calculator build using .NET 10
+A fantasy football start/sit calculator built using .NET 10